Jvheaney/ru-social/README.md

 ## 5. Takeaways
 There are a few key takeaways from this code.
 First off, this is a very crude and old representation of how I code.
 This started off as a 10-day sprint to get a working application, frontend and backend, to production.
 There is a lot a very messy code, especially near the beginning of the backend's journey (RU Mine v1).
 It's terribly disorganized, and for some reason I was manually creating the JSON for responses.
 Ridiculous.
 That's what a mad dash to get something done in a framework you have no experience in will do to you.

 Since this I have worked on probably about 25 other Spring-Boot applications.
-Needless to say my code is a lot more organized and performant.
+Needless to say my code is a lot more organized and performant; but even despite that, I still find myself regularly coming back to this "golden holy bible" of code.
+It has proven to be invaluable in my life and I am incredibly thankful it's in my repertoire, even with it's flaws.

 Second off, a lot of the code I wrote for the frontends was hastily thrown together (see a pattern?).
 A lot of performance improvements can be made by just reducing the reptition of code, but when you're on a clock it just has to get done.
 And it did.
 Many, many times.